 15 Years ago my brother called me with the urgent message to come to their house to babysit because Amanda was making her arrival into the world.
 5 weeks ago my niece sent me a message, “Pray, Amanda is in the hospital.”
 And a little latter, “could you please come.”
 This was another urgent summons, Amanda was making her departure out of this world.

 I remember how she was then, 15 years ago.
 So beautiful, so innocent, so new, so just come from God..and I wonder at the beauty, the innocence, the newness she is experiencing now, having gone back to God.

 We welcomed her into this world with great joy and we grieve her passing out of this world with deep sorrow.
 “Lord, guide our hearts to sorrow with hope and, with time, teach our feet to walk again on this terrestial ball even while our hearts ache with longing for the celestial.

 Amanda's Funeral Recording

-Below is a video I created putting pictures of Amanda though out her life with the Funeral recording in the background.
+Below is a video I created putting pictures of Amanda throughout her life with the funeral recording in the background.
 It is an hour long complete with a recording of the singing.
 Feel free to share.